Gold Fields (NYSE:GFI) Stock Price Up 4.5%

-Several research analysts recently issued reports on the company.
-JPMorgan Chase & Co. lifted their price objective on Gold Fields from $13.80 to $15.50 in a research report on Monday, March 7th.
-UBS Group assumed coverage on Gold Fields in a research report on Monday.
-They issued a “sell” rating on the stock.
-Zacks Investment Research upgraded Gold Fields from a “hold” rating to a “buy” rating and set a $18.00 price objective for the company in a research report on Wednesday, March 9th.
-Investec upgraded shares of Gold Fields from a “sell” rating to a “hold” rating in a report on Tuesday, March 1st.
-Finally, StockNews.com downgraded shares of Gold Fields from a “buy” rating to a “hold” rating in a research note on Thursday, March 17th.
-Two equities research analysts have rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $14.88.
+Several analysts have weighed in on GFI shares.
+UBS Group assumed coverage on shares of Gold Fields in a research note on Monday.
+They set a “sell” rating for the company.
+The Goldman Sachs Group downgraded shares of Gold Fields from a “neutral” rating to a “sell” rating in a research report on Monday, January 17th.
+JPMorgan Chase & Co. raised their target price on shares of Gold Fields from $13.80 to $15.50 in a report on Monday, March 7th.
+StockNews.com cut Gold Fields from a “buy” rating to a “hold” rating in a research report on Thursday, March 17th.
+Finally, Investec upgraded Gold Fields from a “sell” rating to a “hold” rating in a research report on Tuesday, March 1st.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $14.88.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-Arkadios Wealth Advisors increased its stake in Gold Fields by 116.8% during the third quarter.
-Arkadios Wealth Advisors now owns 3,244 shares of the company’s stock worth $26,000 after acquiring an additional 1,748 shares during the last quarter.
-Rockefeller Capital Management L.P. grew its stake in Gold Fields by 76.4% during the third quarter.
-Rockefeller Capital Management L.P. now owns 5,485 shares of the company’s stock worth $44,000 after buying an additional 2,375 shares during the period.
-Optimum Investment Advisors acquired a new stake in Gold Fields in the 4th quarter valued at $44,000.
-Atlas Capital Advisors LLC lifted its position in Gold Fields by 130.1% during the 4th quarter.
-Atlas Capital Advisors LLC now owns 5,578 shares of the company’s stock worth $61,000 after acquiring an additional 3,154 shares in the last quarter.
-Finally, Quadrant Capital Group LLC raised its stake in shares of Gold Fields by 34.3% during the fourth quarter.
-Quadrant Capital Group LLC now owns 8,543 shares of the company’s stock valued at $94,000 after purchasing an additional 2,182 shares during the period.
-26.31% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of GFI.
+Arkadios Wealth Advisors raised its stake in shares of Gold Fields by 116.8% during the third quarter.
+Arkadios Wealth Advisors now owns 3,244 shares of the company’s stock valued at $26,000 after purchasing an additional 1,748 shares in the last quarter.
+Rockefeller Capital Management L.P. raised its position in shares of Gold Fields by 76.4% during the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 5,485 shares of the company’s stock worth $44,000 after buying an additional 2,375 shares in the last quarter.
+Optimum Investment Advisors bought a new stake in shares of Gold Fields during the 4th quarter worth about $44,000.
+Atlas Capital Advisors LLC lifted its stake in shares of Gold Fields by 130.1% in the 4th quarter.
+Atlas Capital Advisors LLC now owns 5,578 shares of the company’s stock worth $61,000 after acquiring an additional 3,154 shares during the period.
+Finally, Quadrant Capital Group LLC boosted its holdings in shares of Gold Fields by 34.3% in the fourth quarter.
+Quadrant Capital Group LLC now owns 8,543 shares of the company’s stock valued at $94,000 after acquiring an additional 2,182 shares in the last quarter.
+26.31% of the stock is currently owned by institutional investors.

 About Gold Fields (NYSE:GFI)